HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 benefits of physical activity accumulate across life, but promoting activity during early adulthood is the key to retaining

 good physical performance later in life.
-American Journal of Preventive Medicine
+American Journal of Preventive Medicine Pedometers make a difference When nursing home residents wear a pedometer, they have an increase

 in steps per day, but once the pedometer is removed, the steps decline again.
 Benefits were also seen in improved time for